Daviess County courthouse

 How can I get to know my local election department?

-Elections are people powered!
+Elections are people-powered!
 To learn more about your local election department and get in touch, visit the Contact Us page.